PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, but I am so eager to help you, I will work as hard as two men.
 Now, what's the story?
 Who you gotta stab?
 Who you gonna loot?"

 "No," said the FarmBoy hanging his head in embarrassment, "It's  not like that.
 I don't want to loot anybody.
-I. I just have to rescue-- I mean, I am about to embark on an adventure of high purpose and consequence."
+I… I just have to… I mean, I am about to embark on an adventure of high purpose and consequence."
 With this last phrase, Boltac's hopes rose.
 Maybe the kid was a little slow, but those fancy words sounded like money.
+He smiled like a fleshy shark.

 "My friend, you have come to the right place.
 High purpose and consequence is what we are all about at Boltac's.
 Why the Duke of Robrecht himself has granted me my license to purvey.
 He has an eye to quality, his Dukeship does, and his warrant of commerce personally guarantees that this," he indicated his dark, dusty store with an expansive gesture of his hands, "Is the finest merchandise you can buy in town of Robrecht."

 "But, it's the only merchandise I can buy in the town of Robrecht."

 "Yes, I see that you are a quick study," said Boltac, directing the young man through the shelves.
 "I invite you to direct your keen wit towards my wares.
-Here we have an assortment of torches and oil bearing devices.
+Here we have an assortment of torches and oil-bearing devices.
 If you notice this one, with the curved blade on the handle -- particularly good if you are surprised coming around a corner.

-"Here, of course, we have our major and minor healing potions.
+Boltac turned sharply and indicated a floor-to-ceiling rack of glass bottles, "Here, of course, we have our major and minor healing potions.
 A must for any prudent adventurer.
-These potions are brewed by the finest Mercian apothecaries and brought in by mule train once a moon. "
+These potions are brewed by the finest Mercian apothecaries and brought in by mule train once a moon."

-"And here is the Armor. a must for all but barbarians and the most self-confident magic workers.
+Moving right along, Boltac directed his young shopper towards the racks in the back, "And here is the Armor. a must for all but barbarians and the most self-confident magic workers.
 You aren't a magic worker are you?"

 "I don't think so," said the lad, a little overwhelmed by how fast this was all coming at him.

 "Perfect, then you have your choice of chain mail, splint mail, ring mail, plate mail, plate armor and  -- far less protection but the girls love it -- leather armor.
 Feel that?
 Very supple."

-"But what I need is a sword."
+"But what I need is a sword," protested the young man.

 "Maybe you do and maybe you don't.
 Keep an open mind for me.
 We've got Pikes, Bows, Warhammers, Battle Axes, Halberds, Flails, Morningstars, Maces and the largest selection of Fine Daggers this side of the mountains."

 "I don't want a mace.
 I want a sword."

 "Of course you do.
 And once again, Boltac's has you covered!
-We've got short swords, long swords, broadswords,  rapiers, cutlasses, sabers, scimitars, shishkas, and slabas -- and I did I mention the finest selection of Daggers of quality, this side of the mountains.
+We've got short swords, long swords, broadswords, rapiers, cutlasses, sabers, scimitars, shishkas, and slabas -- and I did I mention the finest selection of daggers of quality, this side of the mountains.
 While it's true that most of our blades have never been tested in battle, this is in keeping with our philosophy of passing the savings and the glory on to you."

 "Well, uh, I'm afraid..."